thierrydrmv/projeto-curso-git/README.md

 # projeto-curso-git
-Aprendendo a construir um site, curso da Digital Innovation One.
+Aprendendo a utilizar a plataforma GITHUB, curso da Digital Innovation One.